 - Can I arrive in the U.S. before my session starts?

 - Yes.
 Students with a valid F-1 student visa may enter the U.S. no more than 30 days prior to the first day of classes.
 If you arrive early, you are still responsible to attend the mandatory scheduled orientation.
 Additionally, you will be responsible for your own transportation and housing until Orientation Weekend.

 - Can I stay after my session has ended?

 - Yes.
 Students with a valid F-1 student visa may remain in the U.S. for 60 days after their session has ended.
 Additionally, you will be responsible for your own transportation and housing from the time the Session ends until you leave the U.S.

 - I'm looking to travel over the weekend during my session outside of the U.S.

 - Before a student travels outside of the U.S. during the program, he or she must ensure that their I-20 has been signed by an immigration advisor.
 All I-20s are signed before they are mailed to the students, but if for any reason there is no travel signature, students may obtain one by visiting the immigration advisors during walk-in counseling hours or by private appointment.
-Immigration walk-in advising is available Monday-Thursday 1pm-3pm.
+Immigration walk-in advising is available Monday-Thursday 12pm-2pm.
 The I-20 must be signed at least 5 business days prior to the date of travel outside of the U.S.